 For $11 you can rent a kayak and paddle for about an hour to get to Railay and Phra Nang.
 I explored several islets along the way and had a great time paddling right under the overhang of the cliffs where the longboats cannot fit.
 It was my favorite adventure of my stay in Ao Nang and I made a short video and blog post about the journey if you think you want to give it a shot.

-After the failure of our Hin Yoeng Waterfall expedition we cleaned up the moped and headed to the Emerald Pool.
-This was much more tourist friendly and was also quite busy.
-It does cost $5 to get in, but substantial infrastructure in the form of a 800 meter long boardwalk is part of the cost ,I assume.
+Emerald Pool does cost $5 to get in, but substantial infrastructure in the form of an 800-meter long boardwalk is part of the cost.
 The water is unbelievably clear.
 Even where there are leaves and dirt in the water it is still crystal clear.
 Several different pools along the boardwalk had amazingly clear water but it was the Emerald Pool that everyone had come to see.
 A naturally bright green pool with a trickling waterfall was a beautiful spot to clean off the mud and relax.

 Smoothies and Pancakes

-The Alisea Boutique Hotel is tucked away in a great location in Ao Nang only a short walk from the beach and close to a lively street brimming with street vendors, bars and restaurants.
+Alisea Boutique Hotel – Luxury: It is tucked away in a great location in Ao Nang only a short walk from the beach and close to a lively street brimming with street vendors, bars, and restaurants.
 At night I would take a walk and enjoy the laid back scene of the area while enjoying live music and local cuisine.
 My room had a loft with an outdoor bathtub, which I had never seen before!
 My favorite part of the hotel was definitely the infinity pool.
-On the roof of the hotel the infinity pool overlooks the ocean and you can spot several islets.
+On the roof of the hotel, the infinity pool overlooks the ocean and you can spot several islets.
 The sun sets over the ocean and I can’t think of many better spots in Ao Nang to be, as the sky lights up.